Construction Accident Solicitors — Scotland

 Why should I choose Watermans to pursue my claim?

 We represent thousands of clients throughout Scotland each year, securing millions of pounds in compensation for our clients.
-We work on a no-win, no-fee claim basis, which means that if your construction accident compensation claim is unsuccessful, you won’t end up out of pocket.
+We work on a no-win, no-fee agreement so you can pursue your case without financial risk.

 Construction Injury Claims - FAQs

 Yes, even if you were partially at fault for the construction accident, you might still be entitled to compensation.
-In Scotland, the principle of contributory negligence applies, which means that the compensation awarded will be reduced by the percentage of your fault in the accident.
+In Scotland, the principle of contributory negligence applies, meaning your compensation will be adjusted based on your level of fault.

 For example, if you were found to be 25% at fault, your compensation would be reduced by 25%.
 You’ll have to discuss your case with a construction accident lawyer to determine your eligibility for construction accident claims.

-The duration of a construction injury claim process can depend on the difficulty of the case and the severity of the injuries.
-Some cases may be settled within a few months, while others may take several years.
+The duration of a construction injury claim process depends on the case complexity and injury severity.
+While some cases may settle within months, others can take years.

-Factors that can impact the timeline include the time needed to gather evidence, negotiate with the responsible party, and, if necessary, go through court proceedings.
-Our construction accident injury lawyers will keep you informed of the progress and provide an estimated timeline for your specific case.
+Several factors can affect the timeline, including the time needed to gather evidence, negotiate with the responsible party, and, if necessary, pursue court proceedings.
+Our construction accident injury lawyers will keep you informed of the estimated timelines and progress of your case.

 Yes, you can claim compensation for psychological trauma resulting from a construction accident.
 Psychological injuries, such as post-traumatic stress disorder (PTSD), anxiety, or depression, can be just as traumatic as physical injuries.